jambonrose/django-improved-user/docs/quickstart.rst

 In a Terminal, use :code:`pip` to install the package from `PyPI`_.
-To use the :class:`~improved_user.factories.UserFactory` provided by the package to allow for testing with |factory_boy|_, include it in the installation.
+To use the :class:`~improved_user.factories.UserFactory` provided by the package to allow for testing with |factory-boy|_, include it in the installation.

 .. code:: console

     $ pip install django-improved-user[factory]

-If |factory_boy|_ is unnecessary, it can be omitted by installing normally.
+If |factory-boy|_ is unnecessary, it can be omitted by installing normally.

 .. code:: console